john7rho/john7rho/README.md

 ### Hey 👋 I'm John.🐺

 I studied Statistics & Computer Science at Harvard.
+Currently, I am an investor at https://www.villageglobal.com/, focused on AI and infra.

 For a (relatively) updated synopsis of my current work, please refer to my personal website at www.rhojohn.com.